heresy-institute/heresy.ai/content/2025-06-13-ephesus/index.md

 image = "/img/robot-looking-down-on-library.webp"
 +++

 [Redpoll](https://redpoll.ai/) is a data quality company.
-Finding and monitoring for errors and anomalies is our bread and butter, and is also something that AI/ML-at-large has had a really hard time with.
+Finding and monitoring for errors and anomalies is our bread and butter, and it's also something that AI/ML-at-large has had a really hard time with.
 The reason that AI/ML has such a hard time is that an anomaly or an error is data that "doesn't make sense", and to know what doesn't make sense you have to know what does.
-You have to understand the process behind the data.
-Understanding is something that traditional ML models like random forests, neural nets, etc suck at.
-But understanding is something explicit process modeling are awesome at.
-You define a model of the process the generates the data, so then data that are inconsistent with the model are likely errors or anomalies.
-Bayesian hierarchical models allows us to assign likelihoods to observations under a generative process model, which is even better.
+You have to *understand* the process behind the data.
+And, trad AI/ML, like boosted trees neural nets doesn't do understanding (but that doesn't stop us trying to use them in science like morons).
+Understanding is something explicit process models are awesome at.
+We define a model of the process the generates the data; data that are inconsistent with that model are errors or anomalies.
+Bayesian hierarchical models allow us to assign likelihoods to observations under a generative process model, which is even better.
 Now "erroneous-ness" and "anomalous-ness" are on a continuum.
-But here's the problem: what if we don't know how to model the data, or the data we have don't fit into the constraints of existing modeling tools (like probabilistic programming languages; PPLs), or we have too much data to fit into existing modeling tools?
-The vast majority of data we deal with at Redpoll sits in giant relational/graph databases with many billions of records of sparse and heterogenous data--not really something you can just throw into [STAN](https://mc-stan.org/) or [Lace](https://www.lace.dev/).
+But there are problems: what if we don't know how to model the data, or the data we have don't fit into the constraints of modeling tools, or we have more data than modeling tools can handle?
+The vast majority of data we deal with at Redpoll sits in giant relational/graph databases with many billions of records of sparse and heterogenous data that nobody has any clue how to model holistically--not really something you can just throw into [STAN](https://mc-stan.org/) or [Lace](https://www.lace.dev/).
 So, what now?
 There's only one thing to do: build a paradigm-shifting probabilistic programming language (PPL) backed by Bayesian Nonparameterics that scales to petabyte data.

 # Enter Ephesus